-The shares of Series C Term Preferred Stock will be senior securities that constitute capital stock.
+The shares of Series E Term Preferred Stock will be senior securities that constitute capital stock.

-The Series C Term Preferred Stock will rank:
+The Series E Term Preferred Stock will rank:

-- senior to shares of our common stock in priority of payment of dividends and as to the distribution of assets upon dissolution, liquidation or the winding-up of our affairs; - equal in priority with the Series A Term Preferred Stock, the Series B Term Preferred Stock and all other future series of preferred stock we may issue, as to priority of payment of dividends and as to distributions of assets upon dissolution, liquidation or the winding-up of our affairs; - and subordinate in right of payment to the holders of any future senior indebtedness.
+- senior to shares of our common stock in priority of payment of dividends and as to the distribution of assets upon dissolution, liquidation or the winding-up of our affairs; - equal in priority with the Series A Term Preferred Stock, the Series B Term Preferred Stock, the Series C Term Preferred Stock, the Series D Term Preferred Stock and all other future series of preferred stock we may issue, as to priority of payment of dividends and as to distributions of assets upon dissolution, liquidation or the winding-up of our affairs; - and subordinate in right of payment to the holders of any future senior indebtedness.

-Subject to the asset coverage requirements of the 1940 Act, we may issue additional series of preferred stock, but we may not issue additional classes of capital stock that rank senior or junior to the Series C Term Preferred Stock (other than shares of our common stock) as to priority of payment of dividends or as to the distribution of assets upon dissolution, liquidation or winding-up of our affairs.
-We may, however, issue additional preferred stock only so long as the ratio of (1) the value of total assets less all liabilities and indebtedness not represented by senior securities to (2) the sum of all senior securities representing indebtedness and the outstanding shares of Series A Term Preferred Stock, Series B Term Preferred Stock and Series C Term Preferred Stock multiplied by \$25 per share is at least 200%.
+Subject to the asset coverage requirements of the 1940 Act, we may issue additional series of preferred stock, but we may not issue additional classes of capital stock that rank senior or junior to the Series E Term Preferred Stock (other than shares of our common stock) as to priority of payment of dividends or as to the distribution of assets upon dissolution, liquidation or winding-up of our affairs.
+We may, however, issue additional preferred stock only so long as the ratio of (1) the value of total assets less all liabilities and indebtedness not represented by senior securities to (2) the sum of all senior securities representing indebtedness and the outstanding shares of Series A Term Preferred Stock, Series B Term Preferred Stock, Series C Term Preferred Stock, Series D Term Preferred Stock, and Series E Term Preferred Stock multiplied by \$25 per share is at least 200%.
+In addition, we may borrow funds from banks and other lenders so long as the ratio of (1) the value of total assets less all liabilities and indebtedness not represented by senior securities to (2) the sum of all senior securities representing indebtedness is at least 200%.
 In addition, we may borrow funds from banks and other lenders so long as the ratio of (1) the value of total assets less all liabilities and indebtedness not represented by senior securities to (2) the sum of all senior securities representing indebtedness is at least 300%.

-We are required to redeem all outstanding shares of the Series C Term Preferred Stock on April [], 202[], or the "Mandatory Redemption Date," at a redemption price equal to to the Liquidation Preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the Mandatory Redemption Date.
-See "Description of the Series C Term Preferred Stock - Redemption - Mandatory Term Redemption" in this prospectus supplement.
-We cannot effect any modification of or repeal our obligation to redeem the Series C Term Preferred Stock on the Mandatory Redemption Date without the prior unanimous approval of the holders of the Series C Term Preferred Stock.
+We are required to redeem all outstanding shares of the Series E Term Preferred Stock on December , 202 , or the "Mandatory Redemption Date," at a redemption price equal to to the Liquidation Preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the Mandatory Redemption Date.
+See "Description of the Series E Term Preferred Stock - Redemption - Mandatory Term Redemption" in this prospectus supplement.
+We cannot effect any modification of or repeal our obligation to redeem the Series E Term Preferred Stock on the Mandatory Redemption Date without the prior unanimous approval of the holders of the Series E Term Preferred Stock.